avinetworks/openstack-installer/contrail5.0/README.md

 RAM       = 64GB
 CPU       = 16
 ```
-Need to the following variables to be exported
+Need  the following variables to be exported

 ```python
 registry_username